Updated: 6/17/2025

 Pecan Flats is a 3-mile self-guided trail that is perfect for beginners and families looking to enjoy a scenic hike.
 Swimming, birdwatching, fishing, and many watersports are welcome on the lake, with a large no-wake zone set aside for canoeing, kayaking, and paddleboarding.

-The Devil’s Waterhole is a beautiful swimming spot which can be found at the end of a scenic hike through a small, rocky canyon.
+The Devil’s Waterhole is a beautiful swimming spot that can be found at the end of a scenic hike through a small, rocky canyon.

 Lost Maples State Park